ruby/ruby/lib/minitest/README.txt

 co-worker doesn't replace your linear algorithm with an exponential one!

-minitest/mock by Steven Baker, is a beautifully tiny mock object framework.
+minitest/mock by Steven Baker, is a beautifully tiny mock (and stub) object framework.

 minitest/pride shows pride in testing and adds coloring to your test output.
 I guess it is an example of how to write IO pipes too. :P